 2) How to create virtual strings within those membranes, and

-3) What happens when those virtual strings collide with each other, other strings, or are given energy through a membrane collision, and how that energy is transferred.
+3) What happens when those virtual strings collide with each other, other strings, or are given energy through a membrane collision.

-Nearly everything in our multiverse can be explained by these simple processes!
+Everything in our universe can be explained by these processes!
 Every string in our universe began life as a lowly virtual string.
 Once we fully understand these processes in an 11-dimensional membrane gravity framework, we will truly understand our multiverse and where it came from, and where it's going.

 Membrane Gravity can also explain standard particle physics by string collisions with themselves and with virtual strings.
 This means that there are no "messenger particles," just string collisions with other strings and virtual strings.
 Virtual strings are the answers to almost all our questions about how physics works.
 They were there at the beginning of our universe when our membrane collided with another, vibrating their gravity dimensions into quarks and electrons, and they're the way every new photon and particle is collided into existence in places from atom smashers to stars.